-STRATEGY D: DEVELOP THE LINCOLN PRAIRIE INDUSTRIAL PROPERTIES
+STRATEGY D: DEVELOP THE LINCOLN PRAIRIE INDUSTRIAL PROPERTIES.

 Much of the land along Eldamain Road north of Veterans Parkway is currently zoned industrial, although agricultural is the existing land use.
 The only exception to agriculture is the ComEd transfer station.
 Past plans for this area have included a 32-acre industrial park and a 234-acre commercial and residential development, both located across Eldamain Road from the Menards distribution center in neighboring Plano.
 These locations appear to be appropriate for industrial development, although, such development may be long-term opportunities.
 Future Industrial development should occur as a planned industrial subdivision, similar to the Yorkville Business Center, with landscaped parkways, gateways and other placemaking features.
 This area could potentially yield eight development parcels ranging in size from 10 to 60 acres, which could accommodate larger-scaled industrial users.
-Landscaped buffers toward the front of the property along Eldamain, Beecher and Corneils Roads would serve as character design elements reflecting the area's semi-rural setting, as well as buffers to adjacent land uses.
-Planned residential uses in this area should be carefully considered given that potential conflicts could exist between residential and industrial uses.
+Landscaped buffers toward the front of the property along Eldamain and Corneils Roads would serve as character design elements reflecting the area's semi-rural setting, as well as buffers to adjacent land uses.
+Landscape buffers should also be considered towards Beecher Road since residential may be the predominant long-term land use to the east.
+Low level lighting and encouraging green roofs and other sustainable design features should also be considered as part of industrial park development.

+Planned residential uses in this area of Yorkville should be carefully considered given that potential conflicts could exist between residential and industrial uses.
 Ideally, Eldamain Road north of these sites should be improved to accommodate long-term industrial development.